OSBI/juju-strata-demos/README.md

 The simulator is a script that simulates a device and send values back to the cluster.
 These values can be "OK Values" and the behavior of the simulated device is OK, or "KO Values" and the cluster will think this device is broken or soon to be broken.

+Simulators are deployed via charms, and you can connect to them with

+    juju ssh simulator/0

+To start the simulator, do

+    $ cd /opt/dh-stream-simulator
+    $ ./start.sh

+Then if you want to stop it,

+    $ ./stop.sh

+Have a look at the config.json file to change values if you'd like.

 # Using the demo: Interfaces, GUIs...
 ## DeviceHive